The Ultimate Guide to Social Selling in 2022

 Because social media is such a habitual part of our non-professional lives, it can be easy to fall into some of those casual habits when you’re utilizing a social selling approach.

-Hopefully, this goes without saying, but avoid at all costs conflating business social media with your personal platforms.
+Hopefully this goes without saying, but avoid at all costs conflating business social media with your personal platforms.
 Social selling on Facebook, Twitter, or LinkedIn calls for a different set of etiquette rules and best practices than those you probably follow while scrolling your profile at the end of a long day.

 1. Be Human in Front-Facing Interactions